Talent-Catalog/talentcatalog/docs/v222/employer_access_beta_testing.md

         alt="TBB New Job Screen" class="card-image">
 </div>

-Whereas employers, like Iress, will not need to provide a Salesforce job link when creating a job in the TC:
+Other partners, including employers like Iress, will not need to provide a Salesforce job link when creating a job in the TC:

 <div class="card-image-container">
   <img src="./../assets/images/v222/EmployerAccessNewJobScreenIressLogo.png"